ombulabs/blog/_posts/2018-11-27-kickoff-calls.markdown

 We want to understand what the client wants to do in terms of project management. **_Do they use an existing service to manage stories?
 If so, what do they use?
 Do they want us to join an existing project board?_**

-At [Ombu Labs](https://www.ombulabs.com) we like to use [GitHub](https://github.com) for code management (pull requests) and [Pivotal Tracker](https://www.ombulabs.com/blog/agile/pivotal-tracker/how-we-use-pivotal-tracker-at-ombu-labs.html) for project management (user stories).
+At [OmbuLabs](https://www.ombulabs.com) we like to use [GitHub](https://github.com) for code management (pull requests) and [Pivotal Tracker](https://www.ombulabs.com/blog/agile/pivotal-tracker/how-we-use-pivotal-tracker-at-ombu-labs.html) for project management (user stories).

 #### Access